Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Introduction

 In this paper, we demonstrate the empirical efficacy of the Agentic AI framework using extensive historical market data.
 We show that the autonomously generated factor portfolios yield highly significant risk-adjusted returns (alpha) that cannot be explained by traditional asset pricing models.
 Crucially for practitioners, we rigorously evaluate the strategy's out-of-sample performance net of realistic transaction costs, market microstructure impacts, and turnover constraints.
 Our findings suggest that Agentic AI is not merely a theoretical computer science concept, but a transformative, scalable engine for modern quantitative asset management—one capable of discovering resilient, investable sources of alpha that traditional human-led research might overlook.

 We begin our empirical evaluation by isolating the performance of individual agent-generated signals.
 Decile portfolio sorts reveal that the top AI-discovered factors generate statistically significant and economically meaningful long-short return spreads.
-Crucially, these signals exhibit strict monotonic rank ordering and deliver high Sharpe ratios that survive rigorous risk adjustment against standard asset pricing models (e.g., the Fama-French factors).
+Crucially, these signals exhibit broadly monotonic rank ordering for several factors and deliver positive risk-adjusted returns for the stronger signals against standard asset pricing models (e.g., the Fama-French factors).
 This confirms that the agent does not merely repackage known risk premia, but autonomously discovers genuine, standalone alpha from raw market data.

 Because individual signals often capture distinct, complementary dimensions of market inefficiencies, we next evaluate their efficacy within a cohesive multi-factor portfolio.
-Rather than relying on naive linear combinations, we employ tree-based non-linear aggregation (LightGBM) to capture complex signal interactions and dynamic market environments.
-The resulting composite strategy delivers exceptional out-of-sample performance.
-More importantly for institutional practitioners, this outperformance remains highly robust after accounting for realistic transaction costs, market impact, and strict turnover constraints, proving the strategy's viability for real-world capital deployment.
+To aggregate the discovered signals, we evaluate both a transparent linear combination and a nonlinear LightGBM integrator.
+The linear specification serves as the main benchmark because it is simple, interpretable, and easy to audit, while LightGBM is used as a complementary specification to capture interaction effects and conditional nonlinearities.
+This design allows us to separate the economic value of the discovered factors from the incremental contribution of model flexibility.
+The resulting composite strategy delivers encouraging out-of-sample performance.
+More importantly for institutional practitioners, this outperformance retains substantial performance net of transaction costs, market impact, and strict turnover constraints, proving the strategy's viability for real-world capital deployment.

 A pervasive challenge in modern quantitative finance---particularly within automated machine learning---is the acute risk of backtest overfitting and the proliferation of the ``factor zoo.''
 To directly address this, we subject our framework to stringent tests for false discoveries.
 By applying multiple hypothesis testing adjustments and evaluating out-of-sample signal decay, we demonstrate that the Agentic AI systematically resists \(p\)-hacking.
 The agent's requirement to articulate economic rationale, combined with its dynamic memory updates, enforces a strict research discipline.
 This ensures that the generated alphas are rooted in persistent structural market dynamics rather than spurious data mining.